 Head out West to the Arataki Visitors Centre for something a little different.
-Up high, you’ll overlook the beautiful Waitakare Ranges—make sure you pose for a photo in the golden frame.
+Up high, you’ll overlook the beautiful Waitakere Ranges—make sure you pose for a photo in the golden frame.
 In the Centre, open dark doors to reveal wetas, or see if you can spot the lizards.
-And, see if you can spot Ricky Bakers jumper and other mementos from Hunt for the Wilderpeople.
+And, see if you can spot Ricky Bakers jumper and other mementoes from Hunt for the Wilderpeople.

 Auckland Botanic Gardens